- Bluebell Inn

 A former coaching inn dating from 1770 at the western entrance to the town.
 The Blue Bell is in a red sandstone building and is a busy, friendly pub offering four real ales.
 One real cider is available, usually from a local producer.
 The pub is home to many community activities along with annual beer (late August Bank Holiday) and cider festivals.
-Local CAMRA Area Pub of the Year for 2020.
 There are traditional features in the Blue Bell, notably the inter-war panelling on the walls and the bar counter.
 These are retained from its time as a State Management Scheme pub from 1917 to 1972 .
 The courtyard to the rear of the pub features the original stables and also provides a pleasant seated area.
-A previous winner of local CAMRA awards.
-The Blue Bell has an onsite brewery called Mote & Bailey.
+The Blue Bell has an on-site brewery called Mote & Bailey.
 The beer range varies and may include seasonal specials as well as one off brews.
 Mote & Bailey beers are only available in the Blue Bell and are not supplied elsewhere.
-Bus services connect Annan with Dumfries, Lockerbie, Gretna and Carlisle.
+Stocks are kept of bottles of real cider.
+CAMRA Dumfriesshire Area Pub of the Year 2023 Bus services connect Annan with Dumfries, Lockerbie, Gretna and Carlisle.

 - Steamboat Inn

 Enjoys an excellent reputation for its food.
 A world-class view overlooking the Nith Estuary and Solway Firth.
 On a clear day the mountains of the North Lakes are clearly visible on the English side of the Firth.
 The view up the Nith is just as good.
 Carsethorn is a former fishing village that was once a major point of emigration.
 Not too far away is the birthplace of John Paul Jones, founder of the US Navy, as the RSPB Reserve at Mersehead.
 Bus service to either Dumfries and Dalbeattie.

 - Steamboat Inn Carsethorn DG2 8DS email@example.com(01387) 880631